routejs/docs/Introduction.md

 ## Introduction

-Routejs is a fast and lightweight http router for [Node.js](http://nodejs.org).
+Routejs is a fast and lightweight http router for [nodejs](http://nodejs.org).
-Routejs is simple and flexible, it supports both object and array based url routing, and provide simple and robust apis for http routing.
+Routejs is very simple and flexible, it supports both object and array based url routing, and provide simple and robust apis for http routing.

 ## Features